irinaschultz/Resume/README.md

-Ovnikutina@gmail.com
+Resume
+IRINA SCHULTZ
+GitHub: https://github.com/irinaschultz | Email: irinaschultz5@gmail.com

 PROFILE

-	Experienced professional with a proven track record of success in the healthcare industry, currently enrolled in the Data Analytics Bootcamp at UWA and seeking to build a long-lasting career in data analysis.
+Experienced professional with a proven track record of success in the healthcare industry, currently enrolled in the Data Analytics Bootcamp at UWA and seeking to build a long-lasting career in data analysis.
-	Extensive computer skills coupled with an ability to manipulate data and translate concepts into clear results to support decision-making.
+Extensive computer skills coupled with an ability to manipulate data and translate concepts into clear results to support decision-making.
-	Resourceful communicator, skilled at building productive relationships with stakeholders and clients from diverse backgrounds at all levels.
+Resourceful communicator, skilled at building productive relationships with stakeholders and clients from diverse backgrounds at all levels.

 KEY SKILLS